NoelKocheril/Python101/Lesson 02/Lesson02.md

 We will return to variables and types at a later point in our course.

-### Excerise 2.1: Creating a variable and print it out
+### Exercise 2.1: Creating a variable and print it out

-In this excerise, I would like you to create three variables:
+In this exercise, I would like you to create three variables:

 1. Your Name
 2. Your Age